-Measuring the Success of Strategic Priority 4: Kalamunda Employs: Supporting our industries and Businesses

-In order to assess the Shire's success of its outcomes:-

-- .
-The Shire is a new hub for business investment in the Perth metropolitan area. - The Shire has global companies operating from its new industrial precincts. - The Shire has a very high level of employment self-sufficiency and employment selfcontainment. - The Shire is recognised as an eco-tourism destination.

-The following set of indicators will be measured and reported in the Annual report.

-Indicator Baseline data Target Business investment To be developed using Rempian To be developed Number of new companies Annual analysis of the rates data base.
+Measuring the Su ccess of Strategic Priorit v 4: Kalamunda ting our industries and Bu A CONTRACT OF A In order to assess the Sh nire's success of its outcomes:- The Shire has glo The Shire has a v containment.
+The Shire is record w hub for business investment in the bal companies operating from its ne ery high level of employment self-su gnised as an eco-tourism destination cators will be measured and reported w industrial precincts. ifficiency and employment sel and a second of the second Indicator Business investment Baseline data To be developed using Remplan To be developed Number of new companies Annual analysis of the rates data base.
 To be developed Employment self sufficiency The number of jobs available in the Shire divided by the number of people wanting to work in the Shire will be measured at each census.
-Increasing every five years Employment self containment The number of jobs occupied by a person living the Shire will be measured at each census Increasing every five years Visitation The number of visitors to the visitors centre per annum Increasing annually Perception of Shire of Kalamunda as a tourism destination To be developed To be developed
+Increasing every five years Employment self containment The number of jobs occupied by a person living the Shire will be measured at each census Increasing every five years The number of visitors to the visitors centre per annum Increasing annually Visitation To be developed